hydroGR/evalhyd/__source/functionalities/missing-data.rst

 prediction lead times evaluated.

-To illustrate, let's look at the simple example below where streamflow forecasts are issued daily from the 1st until the 4th of January 2017 with a one-day, two-day, and three-day lead time.
+To illustrate, let's look at the simple example below where streamflow forecasts (only one ensemble member shown) are issued daily from the 1st until the 4th of January 2017 with a one-day, two-day, and three-day lead time.

 .. code-block:: text